-Reader/Grader.
-Graders work closely with a professor, either individually or with other graders, to evaluate homework, quizzes and examinations.
+- Reader/Grader.
+Graders work closely with a professor, either individually or with other graders, to evaluate quizzes, examinations, final papers, and other assignments.
 Although formal structured contact with students may be minimal, graders meet informally with students who may have questions about grades.
-Maintaining consistent grading procedures within the course is imperative.
+Maintaining consistent grading procedures within the course is imperative. - Instructor of Record.

-- Instructor TA.
 An Instructor TA works under the supervision of a faculty member but holds the major responsibility for a class section.
 This responsibility may include setting the syllabus, choosing texts, and determining final grades for each student.
 Working with supervising faculty, Instructor TAs determine the content of each class session, teach these sessions, evaluate all student work and encourage communication through individual conferences with their students.
 If you are assigned primary teaching responsibility for a course, you must be appointed as an Instructor of Record.
 Please see the Coordinator of Department Operations to expedite this process.
-All Instructor TAs should be observed by a faculty member (usually the faculty advisor) during each semester of teaching; the Instructor TA is responsible for arranging this with your advisor and/or expert in the area before the last week of class. - Assistant Conductor/Ensemble TA.
+All Instructor TAs should be observed by a faculty member (usually the faculty advisor) during each semester of teaching, after which feedback will be given; the Instructor TA is responsible for arranging this with your advisor and/or expert in the area before the last week of class.
+The faculty observer will meet with the student to offer specific feedback. - Assistant Conductor/Ensemble TA.
 A Graduate Assistant serves in the capacity of an assistant to one of the CWRU Music Department ensemble conductors.
-This individual will have responsibility for such things as administrative support such as scheduling rehearsals and filing music, leading the rehearsal, score study, running sectionals as needed, taking attendance, and other duties that facilitate the running of effective and efficient rehearsals. - Section Leader.
+This individual will have responsibility for such things as administrative support such as scheduling rehearsals and filing music, leading the rehearsal, score study, running sectionals as needed, taking attendance, setup and teardown, and other duties that facilitate the running of effective and efficient rehearsals. - Section Leader.
 Section TAs lead class sessions that provide opportunities for students to ask questions about lectures or homework or to review for tests.
 Section leaders may have prepared lesson plans for these sessions, but usually the discussion centers on student-generated questions.
 As a result, TA's must be ready for any question; usually dealing with material the students have difficulty understanding. - Tutor.
 Tutors generally work with students on a one-to-one basis.
 During regular office hours and extra help sessions, these TAs are sought for their expertise in the subject matter.
 Their true value, however, lies in encouraging students to explore approaches to solving problems rather than answering questions directly. - Research Assistants.
 Research Assistantships in the Music Department take a variety of forms: RAs may assist faculty with specific research projects, or work in one of several archives or facilities outside the department, which in the past has included the Cleveland Orchestra Archives (in Severance Hall), the Rock and Roll Hall of Fame and Museum, and the Rock Hall Library & Archives (on the campus of Cuyahoga Community College).
-If you have questions about available assistantships you should consult the Coordinator of Graduate Studies in your area. - Colloquium and Marketing.
-The Colloquium Assistant will coordinate activities surrounding the Colloquia Series, and will announce musicology and HPP events by email and social media. - Editorial.
-The Editorial Assistant will assist with editing department documents.
+If you have questions about available assistantships you should consult the Coordinator of Graduate Studies in your area. - Colloquium and Marketing (HPP and Musicology).
+These assistants will coordinate activities surrounding the Colloquia Series, and will announce musicology and HPP events and student achievements by email and social media. - Editorial.
+The Editorial Assistant will assist with editing CIM DMA documents and ESL papers.